 Net Worth & How Much Diego Lopes Makes Per Fight

-As of late 2025, Diego Lopes’ estimated net worth is between $1 million and $1.5 million.
+As of early 2026, Diego Lopes’ estimated net worth is between $1 million and $1.5 million.
 While not yet reaching the multi-million dollar status of long-time champions, his earnings have skyrocketed due to his popularity and exciting fighting style.

 Starting on a base contract in 2023, Lopes quickly negotiated better terms due to his “must-watch” status.
 By the time he reached the title fight at UFC 314, his disclosed purse was estimated around $682,000.
 His unique look and cross-cultural appeal have also made him a favorite for sponsors in both Brazil and Mexico, including partnerships with fight gear brands and lifestyle apparel.